weipin/Cycles/docs/send_request.rst

 In this code snippet, a NSData is past as parameter `requestObject` and a `DataProcessor` is created and passed as `requestProcessors` in an array.
-The relationship between `requestObject` and `requestProcessors` will be explained in :ref:send_request_with_processors, :ref:receive_response_with_processors and :ref:the_object_property.
+The connection between `requestObject` and `requestProcessors` will be explained in :ref:`object_and_data_label`.

-Here is an example of creating the `Cycle` manually.
-You create the `Cycle` and assign the NSData to the property `data` of the Request, which is property `request` of the `Cycle`::
+Here is an example of creating a `Cycle` manually.
+You create the `Cycle` and assign a NSData to the property `data` of the Request, which is property `request` of the `Cycle`::

   var URL = NSURL(string: "http://127.0.0.1:8000/test/dumpupload/")